Can secrets make us sick?

 Senior couple

-Members with hospital cover* can talk with a mental health professional over the phone in relation to any mental health or emotional concern, 24 hours a day, 7 days a week on 1800 644 325.
+Medibank health insurance members can talk with a mental health professional over the phone or online in relation to any mental health or emotional concern at no extra cost.* Chat 24 hours a day, 7 days a week on 1800 644 325 or log in to My Medibank.

 Emotional responses to secrets